pramath6095/HospitalManagementSystem/README.md

-Hospital Management System Project using python and mySQL
+Hospital Management System Project integrating python-file handling and mySQL

 MAKE SURE TO KEEP ALL THE INCLUDED FILES IN THE SAME FOLDER AND DO NO TMAKE ANY CHANGES TO THE TEXT FILES